Masuzu/GBFCombatSniffer/README.md

 Download the _GBF Combat Sniffer ZIP archive_ from the [GBF Combat Sniffer management page](https://gbtools.azurewebsites.net/CombatSniffer/en/Manage), **extract** the downloaded file and proceed as described below.

-## Installation

-As [ZooeyBot](https://gbtools.azurewebsites.net/ZooeyBot/en/Home) and [SarasaBot](https://gbtools.azurewebsites.net/SarasaBot/en/Home), GBF Combat Sniffer requires the installation of a Chrome extension.

-### Installing the GBF Combat Sniffer extension
+## Installing the GBF Combat Sniffer extension

 Navigate to [chrome://extensions/](chrome://extensions/) in your Chrome browser, then tick the _Developer mode_ checkbox: